Guides

 The majority of residential electricity in America is currently being sourced from fossil fuels, such as coal and natural gas.
 These fossil fuels are very harmful to the environment when burned to generate electricity and are widely considered to be the leading cause of global climate change.

-By installing solar energy systems on the roof of your home you can help to combat greenhouse gases while reducing America’s dependence on fossil fuels.
+By installing rooftop solar energy systems on your home you can help to combat greenhouse gases while reducing America’s dependence on fossil fuels.

 The average residential solar PV system reduces about 100,000 lbs. of carbon dioxide over 20 years.